Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

     reason: Error Schema not referencing Common Schema V2.
 Will fix in the future.
   - suppress: LroErrorContent
     from: apimusers.json
     reason: Error Schema not referencing Common Schema V2.
 Will fix in the future.
+  - suppress: LroErrorContent
+    from: apimpolicyrestrictionsvalidation.json
+    reason: Error Schema not referencing Common Schema V2.
+Will fix in the future.
 suppressions:
   - code: PropertiesTypeObjectNoDefinition